Learning-Augmented Robust Algorithmic Recourse: Experiments

-The results are summarized in Figure~\ref{fig:smoothness}.
-Each row corresponds to a different dataset: synthetic (top row), German (middle row), and Small Business Administration (bottom row).
-The left panel shows the results for logistic regression models while the right panel corresponds to neural network models.
-In each sub-figure of Figure \ref{fig:smoothness}, each curve shows the smoothness of the learner for a given prediction as a function of $\beta$.
-There are 5 lines in each subfigure: one for the correct prediction (denoted as $\pred_*$) and each for the four perturbations (denoted as $\pred_* \pm$ the perturbation).

-If we focus on $\beta=0$, we observe that the cost does, in general, increase as a function of the prediction ``error'' (its distance from the true model parameters: either $\pred_* + 2\epsilon$ or $\pred_* - 2\epsilon$).
-However, as $\beta$ increases, the total cost of recourses for different predictions converges to the same value since at $\beta=1$ the learner increasingly ignores the prediction.
-In some cases, this convergence occurs at smaller values of $\beta$ (e.g., Figure~\ref{fig:predictive_performance_lr_sba}) but other cases require $\beta$ to be very close to 1 (e.g., Figure~\ref{fig:predictive_performance_lr_synthetic}).
-Finally, while the total cost monotonically increases as $\beta$ increases when using the correct prediction, using incorrect predictions can result in interesting non-monotone behavior and lead to recourses that have better performance compared to using the correct prediction (e.g., Figure~\ref{fig:predictive_performance_lr_synthetic}).
+In Figure~\ref{fig:smoothness}, the rows and columns correspond to different datasets and models.
+In each sub-figure, curves show the smoothness of Algorithm~\ref{alg:l1-linf} for different predictions as a function of $\beta$.
+There are 5 lines in each subfigure corresponding to the correct prediction and the perturbations.
+Focusing on $\beta=0$, we observe that smoothness increases sharply as a function of the prediction ``error'', since the algorithm fully trusts the (incorrect) prediction.
+As $\beta \to 1$, the smoothness of all predictions converges to the same value, since the algorithm disregards them.
+In some cases, this convergence occurs at smaller $\beta$ values (Figure~\ref{fig:predictive_performance_lr_sba}), but other cases require $\beta$ to be very close to 1 (Figure~\ref{fig:predictive_performance_lr_synthetic}).
+While the smoothness monotonically increases with $\beta$ when using the correct prediction, using incorrect predictions results in interesting non-monotone behavior and even leads to improved performance compared to using the correct prediction (Figure~\ref{fig:predictive_performance_lr_synthetic}).
+In Appendix~\ref{sec:exp-app-baseline-smooth}, we provided baselines using a variant of ROAR, though the generated recourses generally have higher smoothness.